SeisBlue/SeisBlue/README.md

 The code is still in the development state, API will change frequently.

-please star us for upcoming updates!
+Please star us for upcoming updates!

 ---